What is Lent? Plus 12 Best Books For Lent Season

 In A Beginners Guide to Fast and Pray, (below) Tiffany helps us understand a ton of helpful things about fasting, including what to expect, how to prepare, and a list of things we could fast from, such as:

-Another aspect of Lent season is giving generously, out of gratitude to God for all he has done, and who he is.
+Another aspect of the Lenten season is giving generously, out of gratitude to God for all he has done, and who he is.
 This could be anything from strategic random acts of kindness, like the ones in this Joyful Living Toolbox, or following this amazing UK devotional stewardship adventure!
-It could also mean sponsoring a child, or your local (listener supported) Christian music station, or supporting one of your church members going on a mission trip…
+It could also mean sponsoring a child, or your local (listener-supported) Christian music station, or supporting one of your church members going on a mission trip…

-Lent 2021 begins on February 17th.
-There are many great Easter stories for adults, and I never tire of reading stories of The Resurrection.
-So here we are, with my favorite Easter books for adults, Books for Lent, that will help us prepare our hearts.
+Lent 2024 begins on February 14th, running from Ash Wednesday through Easter.
+There are many great Easter stories for adults, and I never tire of reading them.
+So here we are, with my favorite Easter books for adults, that will help us prepare our hearts.

-Nonfiction books for lent are going to be the books that will help us draw near to God in measurable ways.
+Nonfiction book choices are going to be the books that will help us draw near to God in measurable ways.
 These won’t necessarily be Resurrection stories, but they will be full of the ‘reason for the season!’

 A Beginner’s Guide to Fast and Pray